marklidenberg/dony/README.md

     dony.shell(f"echo {greeting}, {name}!")
 ```

-- Use convenient shell wrapper `dony.shell`
+- Use the convenient shell wrapper `dony.shell`
 - Use a bundle of useful user interaction functions, like `input`, `confirm` and `press_any_key_to_continue`
-- Run any command without any arguments - defaults are mandatory
+- Run commands without arguments – defaults are mandatory

 ## Example